Black Shark torpedo

-The Black Shark is a heavyweight torpedo developed by WASS of Italy.
+The Black Shark is a heavyweight torpedo developed by WASS Submarine Systems of Italy.

 Development

-Whitehead Alenia Sistemi Subacquei Italy developed the Black Shark torpedo as an evolution of the A184, with more advanced electronic counter-countermeasures (ECCM) abilities and sonar.
+WASS (previously Whitehead Alenia Sistemi Subacquei) developed the Black Shark torpedo as an evolution of the A184, with more advanced electronic counter-countermeasures (ECCM) abilities and sonar.
 The advancements in electric motor design and battery allowed an increase in both range and speed.

 Features

 The Black Shark torpedo offers fiberoptic wire for increased bandwidth and signal processing ability compared to copper wire-guided torpedo types.
 The sonar capability include non-doppler shifted target discrimination and multi-frequency capability that features advanced spatial and angular analysis abilities.
 The design goal for the torpedo was 300% improvement of passive acquisition and 200% active acquisition with its sonar system.
 The brushless motor design coupled with the aluminum-silver oxide (Al-AgO) battery gives the system a top speed 50 kn, and a range of 50 km, performance envelope.
 Like all other battery powered HWTs, the battery power system does not suffer the loss of performance of Otto fuel II types at greater depths since there is no exhaust to deal with at greater pressures.
 The result is a 150% improvement in speed and 200% in torpedo endurance.